ezpbars/backend/docs/redis/keys.md

   - `a`: the first variable in the fit; for all techniques except best_fit.linear this is the only variable required - for example, if the technique is arithmetic mean, this is the arithmetic mean. for best_fit.linear, this is the slope of the fit
   - `b`: the second variable of the fit; unused except for best_fit.linear, where this is the intercept of the fit
 - `tcount:{user_sub}:{progress_bar_name}:{version}`: a sorted set where the values are arbitrary and the scores are the timestamps in seconds since the unix epoch of when the trace occurred.
 Can be used to calulate the number of traces in a given time period.
 Clipped to the sampling max age in seconds.
+- `tcount:{utc_year}:{utc_month}`: goes to a hash where the keys are user subs and the values are the number of traces created by the user in the specified month based on the stored trace created at

 ## pubsub keys